Jeremie-Beucler/Rythm-of-thoughts/README.md

 ### Chunking Procedure

 The model was prompted to segment each transcription into coherent units corresponding to distinct ideas, reasoning steps, or meta-comments.
+Each chunk represents a semantically and functionally coherent unit of verbalization, corresponding to a single cognitive step or thought.

 The chunking prompt was the following: